 Some Arguments Will Never Get You Anywhere

-Arguments that your spouse—or the judge—is being unfair will not only not get you anywhere, but you also risk angering or annoying the judge.
+Arguments that your spouse—or the judge—is being unfair will not only not get you anywhere.
 Also:

 - Do not expect to get a chance to tell your entire story to the judge.
 In the family courts, there are strict rules of how evidence is presented, so you won’t be able to just tell your story the way you want to.

 - The judge only hears issues that are scheduled before the court on that day.
-If there is another issue, it won’t likely be heard and the judge will deny your request.
+If there is another issue, it won’t likely be heard.

 You Have Questions.
 We Have Answers.